We have information you must know before you buy the Sedona.

 The wheelwell flares are nicely done.
 They don't go out of their way to be noticed, by being bigger than they need to be; they carry just the right squared-off but smooth edges.
 They're sculpted by the same knife that carved the beltline running from the headlamps to taillights.
 The standard six-spoke, 16-inch wheel covers are nothing special, but the 10-spoke, 17-inch alloys that come with the EX are beautiful and elegant, sending a message that this minivan has style.

-The sides of the Sedona aren't too busy, given all they have to do; dings are caught by a low, thick, body-colored horizontal strip, and there's a necessary gash under each third window for the sliding rear doors.
+The sides of the Sedona aren't too busy, given all they have to do; dings are caught by a low, thick, body-colored horizontal strip, and there's a necessary slot under each third window for the sliding rear doors.
 The trailing edge of that third window matches the modest slope of the roofline.

 The rear view is functional, with a big rear window and taillights whose shape matches the lines of the rest of the vehicle.
 From the rear, the Sedona lacks style; it could be any minivan.

-The shorter, SWB version rides a wheelbase of only 113.8 inches, which is 5.1 inches shorter than the more popular, LWB models.
+The shorter, SWB version rides a wheelbase of only 113.8 inches, which is 5.1 inches shorter than the more popular LWB models.
 At 189.4 inches overall, the SWB is 12.6 inches shorter, bumper-to-bumper, than the LWB versions.
 All of this length seems to have come out of the Sedona's hindquarters, which are noticeably stubbier in the shortie version.
 There's far less wraparound to the rear bumper; the slot for the sliding rear door almost reaches the tail light, and the rear wheel tucks up tighter against the rear edge of the sliding side door.
 The shorter minivan's greenhouse seems proportioned just right for a compact station wagon, although of course the lower portion of the vehicle remains mini-van tall.
 Overall, the chop job has been very well handled, with little compromise in Sedona's appearance.

 Kia's approach to designing the Sedona, copying and bettering the competition, is reflected in the interior.
 It's a cohesive improvement of all that's out there.
-It's also an improvement over the previous-generation, pre-2006 Sedona, offering 15 percent more passenger space (LWB version).

 The Kia Sedona driver feels like the master of her or his domain, looking down on the vast and functional center stack with all its controls, including a big leather-wrapped shift knob.
 This is a much better location for the shifter than between the seats.
 The center stack in our fully loaded EX was finished in a soft, dark simulated wood that looks way better than the hard, shiny real wood found in many luxury cars.
-All the main controls are there, and are mostly easy-to-operate square black buttons with easily read white lettering.
+All the main controls are there, and are mostly easy-to-operate square black buttons with easily-read white lettering.
 Air vents are black and business-like.
 The EX has more controls on the steering wheel (audio and cruise control) and driver's door, including the metaphorical power seat adjustment in the shape of a seat, copied from Mercedes-Benz.

 With the center stack containing all the controls, plus the first two of a total of 14 cup holders (one for each hand of each passenger), the space between the front seats is used for a sideways flip-up tray/console, containing the third, fourth, fifth and sixth cup holders.